AdobeDocs/analytics.en/help/import/data-connectors/demandbase-home/demandbase-deploying.md

 ### For Legacy Code (H-code) {#section-bba8ad8c715e4f97883e7de3269f681a}

-1. Download the Integrate Module from the “Resources” area within the Data Connectors UI (under the Support tab).
+1. Download the Integrate Module from the "Resources" area within the Data Connectors UI (under the Support tab).

    ![](assets/h_code.png)